 Caramel Apple Cobbler Cake is the perfect fall dessert.
-It has a layer of apple caramel sauce that bakes underneath a soft and fluffy apple spice cake.
+This pudding cake has a layer of apple caramel sauce that bakes underneath a soft and fluffy apple spice cake.

 When I was a kid, I had a copy of the Better Homes and Gardens New Junior Cookbook.
 It was my first cookbook, and I must have read it a thousand times.